-NOTE 2: The routing identifier indicates an LMF that manages the Target UE positioning, and also used to assist the LMF in identifying the Target UE positioning, as defined in clause 6.3.1 of TS 23.273 [8].

-- The LMF may use the received information (i.e. Ranging/SL positioning measurement or estimation result with the same routing identifier) and the location of Located UE(s) to calculate the location of the Target UE, and provide the resulting location via the Located UE to the Target UE.
+- The LMF may use the received information (i.e. Ranging/SL positioning measurement or estimation result) and the location of Located UE(s) to calculate the location of the Target UE, and provide the location result via the Located UE to the Target UE.

-- If a LMF is aware of multiple Located UEs associated with the same Target UE based on the same routing identifier, it may perform the calculation using all information from these Located UEs.
+-